We are a Christian Church

 We are a gospel-centred church

-At the core of what we believe and what we are about is the momentous news called the Gospel, namely the in Jesus Christ, the true and living God stepped into our world, made God known to us and made a way for us to come back to him.
+At the core of what we believe and what we are about is the momentous news called the Gospel, namely that in Jesus Christ, the true and living God stepped into our world, made God known to us and made a way for us to come back to him.
 We believe this Gospel is the best news for individuals, cities, nations and the whole world and so long to learn, live and share it with others.
 We believe the Bible to be the divinely inspired and uniquely authoritative revelation of God, completely reliable and sufficient for all we need to know in order to live for God.
 So, we give ourselves prayerfully to seek to understand, apply and obey God’s word in every area of life, convinced that, empowered by the work of the Holy Spirit, when God’s Word is faithfully taught, God’s voice is truly heard.

 We are an Anglican Church